rocky-linux/documentation/docs/gemstones/gemstone_template.md

 ## Introduction

-Brief overview of the topic.
+A brief overview of the topic.
 State the relevance and purpose of the Gemstone.

 ## Problem Description